 I get to meet new friends, dabble in different activities and be with my family.

+What do you dislike about your situation in your book?
 My daddy having to be deployed.
 It is scary when he leaves.

 Mhia, jumped from the swing to hold Dabby's hand, patting it softly.
 "I can see how that would make you sad.
 I would miss my family if we were ever separated.